 Importance of Bacteria

-Bacteria release enzymes, which are molecules that are living organisms regulating chemical reactions that break down organic matter into nutrients like phosphorus to help the plants grow.
+Bacteria release enzymes are molecules that are living organisms regulating chemical reactions that break down organic matter into nutrients like phosphorus to help the plants grow.
 Similarly, bacteria also discharge nitrogen releasing enzymes within nodules on the plant’s roots, making nitrogen accessible to the plants for use.
 This happens within a nodule made out of plant cells, with the aid of the bacteria, because oxygen can damage the nitrogen-releasing enzymes.
 The beneficial bacteria also shield the plants from harmful phytopathogens.
 It does so by inducing systemic resistance through being in contact with the plant roots to trigger the plant’s defence mechanism, protecting the plant against pathogens.
 This is similar to the process by which a vaccine builds immunity.